Thalaivii: Plot

-In 1989, Jayalalithaa (nicknamed Jaya), a member of the Tamil Nadu Legislative Assembly questions the current chief minister, M. Karunanidhi, about the corruption charges, arrests and eavesdropping leveled against her and her party.
+In 1989, Jayalalithaa (nicknamed Jaya), a member of the Tamil Nadu Legislative Assembly, and the opposition AIADMK party, questions the current chief minister, M. Karunanidhi from the DMK party, about the corruption charges, arrests and eavesdropping levelled against her and her party.
 She demands his resignation and upholds the preceding Chief Minister, M. G. Ramachandran, as someone who truly served the people.
-However, the opposition questions her relationship with MGR, resulting in a brawl after Jaya is slapped.
+However, the ruling party questions her relationship with MGR, resulting in a brawl after Jaya is slapped.
 Some MLAs from the ruling party attempt to disrobe Jaya; comparing herself to Draupadi, Jaya pledges she would return to the session only after becoming the Chief Minister.
+The incident garners widespread media attention and sympathy for Jaya.

-In 1965, MGR is at the peak of his film career; producer R M Veerappan fires Saroja Devi and even burns all traces of her character in his next film after she shows affection to MGR as Veerappan believes that MGR must stay celibate to preserve popular perception of him as a "god".
-Jaya, then 16 years old, is pushed by her mother Sandhya, a yesteryear actress, to act.
-Jaya replaces Savitri, but her unenthusiastic attitudes manifests itself in haughtiness.
-After realizing her mother just want her to succeed in career and after she is touched by MGR's respect to a crew member hurt on set, Jaya takes a softer stand.
+In 1965, MGR is at the peak of his film career; producer R M Veerappan fires Saroja Devi and burns all traces of her character from his next film after she shows affection to MGR as Veerappan believes that MGR must stay celibate to preserve the public perception of him as a "god".
+Jaya, then 16 years old, is pushed by her mother Sandhya, a yesteryear actress, to act in films.
+Jaya replaces Savitri, but her unenthusiastic attitude manifests itself in haughtiness.
+Upon realising her mother just wants her to succeed in her career, and after MGR's respect touches her for a crew member who is hurt on set, Jaya takes a softer stand.
 The film is a success, so MGR and Jaya shoot more films together and grow fonder.
 Veerappan again tries to ward off Jaya but she uses her wit to make him back off.
-Still, Jaya is hurt knowing that she's the other woman in eyes of public, as MGR is married to Janaki.
-Jaya repeatedly says she touches her hero thinking as if she hugs her mother, she considers MGR as protector like her father, her brother.
-She realizes she is not respected by few people close to MGR, when MGR was shot in the neck and hospitalized.
-As MGR recovers, Veerappan hires another heroine for MGR's next film and offers full and final settlement to Jaya to stop her continuous lead pairing with MGR.
+Still, Jaya is hurt knowing that she's the other woman in the eyes of the public, as MGR is married to Janaki.
+Jaya repeatedly says she touches her hero thinking of him as she hugs her mother, she considers MGR as a protector like her father, her brother.
+She realizes she is not respected by a few people close to MGR when MGR is shot in the neck and hospitalized.
+As MGR recovers, Veerappan hires another actress for MGR's next film and offers a full and final settlement to Jaya to stop her continuous lead pairing with MGR.
 Jaya tries to discuss this with MGR but he brushes this away, saying it is a matter of one film.
-To retaliate, Jaya praises MGR's rival Sivaji Ganesan in a press conference and makes a hit film with him while MGR's next film becomes flop.
+To retaliate, Jaya praises MGR's rival Sivaji Ganesan in a press conference and makes a hit film with him while MGR's next film flops.
 MGR apologizes and gets her to star in more films with him.